-RBI's Regulatory Action Highlights Process Deficiencies: The Reserve Bank of India (RBI), in a recent press release citing material supervisory concerns regarding lapses in internal audit, has directed BOB to suspend onboarding of new customers through its mobile application, Bob World.
-As of 2QFY24, around one-third of fixed deposit/recurring deposits are booked through bob World and Ind-Ra believes that the move is likely to have a limited impact on the bank's ability to sustain its liability growth.
-However, in terms of assets, the impact would be limited as cross-selling for retail products (personal loans and credit cards) to existing bob World customers would be sufficient to meet growth requirements in the medium term.
+RBI's Regulatory Action Highlights Process Deficiencies: The Reserve Bank of India (RBI), in a press release during October 2023, citing material supervisory concerns regarding lapses in internal audit, has directed BOB to suspend onboarding of new customers through its mobile application, Bob World.
+As of 3QFY24, around 28% of fixed deposit/recurring deposits were booked through Bob World.
+Ind-Ra believes the move is likely to have a limited impact on the bank's ability to sustain its liability growth.
+In terms of assets too, the impact will be limited as cross-selling for retail products (personal loans and credit cards) to existing Bob World customers would be sufficient to meet growth requirements in the medium term.
 The continuing of transactions through internet banking, tab banking and branch banking would remain unaffected.
 The agency understands that BOB has already taken remedial measures and is awaiting a review of the measures taken by the RBI to resolve the issue.